 6 simple tips to help you make sustainable choices, from materials to packaging - and everything in between

 Over the last couple of years we've learnt a lot about how to make ethical and sustainable choices here at Good Things.
-We champion sustainable gifts, toys and homeware that are good for people and planet, and send them to our customers in plastic-free and recyclable packaging.
+We champion sustainable gifts, toys and homeware that are good for people and planet, and send them to our customers in eco-friendly packaging.

 But what makes a product sustainable and what are the questions you should ask so you can avoid greenwashing?
 Discover our top tips so you can shop sustainably.